 Lake Barrine and Lake Eacham

 Lake Barrine is on the left just before Yungaburra.
 Lake Barrine is the larger of the 2 lakes and is famous for its tea house and the 45 minute rainforest & wildlife cruise on the lake.
 The business has been in the hands of the same family for 4 generations since the 1920s.
-The cruise costs $18 per adult and $8 for children or $40 for 2 adults and 2 children.
+The cruise costs $27.50 per adult and $15.00 for children (best to check the price on the Lake Barrine Teahouse website because it may change).
+Cruises take place at 11am, 12pm and 1pm every day.

 The two lakes were formed as a result of a series of violent volcanic explosion around 17,000 years ago.
 The explosions were caused by the rising volcanic magma super-heating the groundwater into steam.
 Eventually the pressure build up could not be contained resulting in the explosion that created the crater, which is also known as a maar.